 - 1) Submit your Psychotherapy Case submission form and all other required documentation indicated in the Psychotherapy Case Submission form.
 This is to be one (1) PDF. - 2) Submit only one (1) soft copy of your Case.
-This is to be one (1) word document. - 3) The naming convention for each file is to follow this format:
+This is to be one (1) Word document to verify the word count. - 3) The naming convention for each file is to follow this format: